kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 In future, we may define additional “index” mechanisms here to further optimize this (controllers or webhooks that watch these labels and populate an annotation on the namespace, or support in kube-apiserver for cross-object querying).
 However the belief is that this is likely not needed at the current time.

-A drawback of this approach is that a `list-apply-sets` command operates directly on the plumbing layer, and appears to be listing _all_ ApplySets from any tool, not just those kubectl created for pruning purposes.
-It is possible this will be misleading, as other tools may have used kinds beyond this restriction (they could do so even if the specification advised against it, which it currently does not).

-We may relax the restriction on supported Kinds in the future based on user feedback or a decision not to implement the `list-apply-sets` command (or a decision not to optimize it for performance over inclusiveness).

 ### Efficient Listing of ApplySet Contents

-We want to support efficient listing of the objects that belong to a particular applyset.
+We want to support efficient listing of the objects that belong to a particular ApplySet.
 In theory, this again requires the all-GK listing (with a label filter).
-An advantage of this approach is that this remains an option: as we implement optimizations we may also periodically run a “garbage collector” to verify that our optimizations have not leaked objects, perhaps `kubectl apply fsck` or a plugin.
+An advantage of this approach is that this remains an option: as we implement optimizations we may also periodically run a “garbage collector” to verify that our optimizations have not leaked objects, perhaps `kubectl apply verify-applyset` or a plugin.

-We already know the label selector for a given applyset, by convention: we take the id from the value of the `applyset.k8s.io/id` label, and that becomes the required value of the `applyset.k8s.io/part-of` label.
+We already know the label selector for a given ApplySet, by convention: we take the id from the value of the `applyset.k8s.io/id` label, and that becomes the required value of the `applyset.k8s.io/part-of` label.

-In order to narrow the list of GKs, kubectl will use the optional `applyset.k8s.io/contains-group-kinds` annotation described in the [optional parent object annotations](#optional-annotations) section to store the list of GKs in use.
+In order to narrow the list of GKs, kubectl will use the optional `applyset.k8s.io/contains-group-kinds` annotation described in the [optional parent object annotations](#optional-hint-annotations) section to store the list of GKs in use.
 Whether those kinds are cluster-scoped or namespace-scoped are found using the normal API discovery mechanisms.

-In pseudo-code, to discover the existing members of an applyset:
+In pseudo-code, to discover the existing members of an ApplySet:

 ```bash
 for-each gk in $(split group-kind-annotation); do